dori-dev/mario-js/README.md

 Open index.html with your browser to play the game

 ## Chage the Game
-add or change maps in game.js to change game world
+Add or change maps in game.js to change game world

 #
 ## Links